-Eosinophilic esophagitis occurs when a type of white blood cell called eosinophils accumulate in the esophagus and cause inflammation.
-While the exact cause of eosinophilic esophagitis is unknown, in some cases it may be caused by allergic sensitivity to certain foods.
+Eosinophilic esophagitis occurs when a type of white blood cell called an eosinophil accumulates in the esophagus and causes inflammation.
+While the exact cause of eosinophilic esophagitis is unknown, in some cases it may be caused by the immune system's response to certain foods.
 Eosinophils may also show up in the esophagus as a result of:

 - Gastroesophageal reflux disease (GERD)